-As of fall 2016, Professional-Technical Common Course Numbering (PTCCN) gives Washington state community and technical colleges a process similar to the original Common Course Numbering process, with some key differences.
+As of fall 2016, Professional-Technical and Applied Baccalaureate Common Course Numbering (PTCCN) gives Washington state community and technical colleges a process similar to the original Common Course Numbering process, with some key differences.

 Why common course numbering for professional-technical courses?

-- PTCCN focuses on career and vocational courses with common learning outcomes.
+- PTCCN focuses on prof/tech and BAS courses with common learning outcomes.

 - The PTCCN approval process builds in stakeholder collaboration and year-round responsiveness.